Pseudogap phase and fractionalization: Predictions for Josephson junction setup: Results

-It is also possible to detect the PDW modulation wavevector by varying the dephasing parameter $\delta$ between the two electrodes and by investigating its effect on the Josephson current.
-First, to see this, we study the Josephson current at $t=0$ with the given width of the junction, $\delta$.
-At $t=0$ we have from Eq.~(\ref{eq:m11}), $\theta^\prime=Q_0 \delta$ and $\phi=Q_0 \delta+\gamma$, where $\gamma$ can be set to a constant.
-Similarly, $\theta=C_1$ is also a constant at $t=0$, which depends on the initial condition of the JJ setup.
-The expression for this current for the coexistence of orders is given by
+It is also possible to detect the PDW modulation wavevector by varying the dephasing parameter $\delta$ between the two electrodes and by investigating its effect on the average Josephson current.
+The initial phases for the particle-hole pairs is given in Eq.~(\ref{eq:m11}), $\theta^{\prime}=Q_{0}\delta$ and $\phi=Q_{0}\delta+\gamma$, where $\gamma$ can be set to a constant.
+Similarly, the phase difference for the particle-particle pairs, $\theta=C_{1}$, is also a constant at $t=0$, which depends on the initial condition of the JJ setup.

-Clearly, the expression is linearly increasing with the width of the junction.
-This is presented in Fig.~(\ref{Fig:fig5}a) in the red trace for $r_0=0.3$, $\kappa n=1.0$, $C_1=\pi$ and $Q_0=\pi/2$.
-Similarly, the expression for the current for the fractionalized PDW at $t=0$ becomes
+We average the Josephson current, $\langle I_{J}\rangle$ using Eq.~(\ref{eq:mCurPDW}) over a time of 10 percent of the primary Josephson period $T$.
+For the coexistence of order the $\langle I_{J}\rangle$ is presented in Fig.~(\ref{Fig:fig5}a) in the red trace for $r_{0}=1.2$, $C_{1}=0$ and $Q_{0}=(1/4)2\pi/a_{0}$, where $a_{0}$ is the lattice spacing set to unity.
+The expression is linearly increasing with the width of the junction.
+The slope of the linear increase is proportional to the modulation wavevector $Q_{0}$.

-In this situation, along with the linear increase of the current with $\delta$, there is also an oscillation proportional to $Q_0 \delta$.
-We have plotted the same in Fig.~(\ref{Fig:fig5}b) in black trace for the same parameter as (a) with $t_0=0.3$, $t_1=0.03$ and $\gamma=0$.
-The modulation wavevector can be clearly identified if we take the derivative of $I_{J}(0)$ w.r.t. to $\delta$.
-We depicted the same in Fig.~(\ref{Fig:fig5}b) and it clearly shows periodic oscillations with the wavelength, $2\pi/Q_0$.
-Therefore, it also becomes an essential tool in experiments to determine the magnitude of the PDW wavevector.
-Note in the experiments this JJ setup requires measuring the Josephson current as soon as the external electric field is switched on.
-In Appendix~(\ref{Subsec:Epara}), we discuss the difficulty of detecting such signals at long times after the electric field is switched on.
+However, for the fractionalized PDW scenario, along with the linear increase of the current with $\delta$, there is also weak oscillation as shown in the black trace in Fig.~(\ref{Fig:fig5}a).
+The modulation can be better identified by the derivative of $\langle I_{J}\rangle$ with respect to $\delta$.
+We depicted the same in Fig.~(\ref{Fig:fig5}b), and it shows oscillations with the primary wavelength of $2\pi/Q_{0}$.
+However, higher moments of oscillations make it challenging to determine the magnitude of the PDW wavevector. (for details, see Appendix (\ref{Subsec:Epara})) We also note that such Josephson junction is difficult to set up in practice.
+In this setup, the width of the insulating region increases, which should also modify the inter-junctions hopping for different $\delta$.
+Moreover, fabricating JJ with varying sizes of the insulating region is challenging.